 The tire track eel is quite the large eel and can grow to 30 inches of 75 cm in length.
 Therefore, they require a very large tank of 125 gallons at the least.

-They can be kept in pairs, but beware that each of these eels will require 125 gallons, so you will need a huge tank if you want to keep more than one.
+Tire track eels can be kept in pairs, but beware that each of these eels will require 125 gallons, so you will need a huge tank if you want to keep more than one.

 The tire track eel likes to bury itself in soft substrate, so they require good aquarium sand.
 Moreover, these are skittish animals and require a lot of safe hiding spaces.
-Lots of freshwater aquarium plants, rocks, caves, pieces of driftwood and PVC piping are recommended.
+Lots of aquarium plants, rocks, caves, pieces of driftwood and PVC piping are recommended.

 At first, the tire track eel will be very cautious and skittish and probably won’t swim around much, but they will quickly become comfortable when properly cared for.